JYRoy/UNSW-comp6771/Lectures/Week4-1.md

 ```

 ## Arrow & Dereferencing
-This content will feature heavily in week 5.
+This content will feature heavily in week 5 (smart pointer).
 Classes exhibit pointer-like behaviour when -> is overloaded.
 For -> to work it must return a pointer to a class type or an object of a class type that defines its own -> operator.
 ```c++
 #include <iostream>